 Foundation wall anchors can repair many Davenport bowing basement wall problems.
 Soil anchors are placed in the ground outside.

 Steel rods attached to soil anchors extend through the foundation wall and wall plates.
 Wall plates distribute clamping pressure.
 Tightening nuts on the threaded ends of the rods stabilizes the wall for a permanent solution.

 Identifying Symptoms of Foundation Wall Failure

-Walls that are visibly damaged, allowing soil and/or water inside
+- Walls that are visibly damaged, allowing water and/or soil into the basement

 Any of these could be a sign of foundation wall failure and require repair.

 These two clay samples started out exactly the same in size, weight, and composition.
 The sample on the right was allowed to dry out, while the one on the left was kept moist.

 If a small sample of clay can gain this much volume when it gets wet, just imagine how dramatic the changes are in the soil around your home!

 MidAmerica Basement Systems most often uses foundation wall anchors for a permanent solution to bowing walls.
 Our warrantied Geo-Lock™ wall anchor systems have been proven effective and can stabilize your foundation walls for good.